Everything you need to know about the Fitness for Habitation Act

 The Act will mean that landlords can be legally forced to take action in order to resolve any unsafe issues in the property if it isn’t up to the standard of the Housing Health and Safety Rating System (HHSRS).
 This will also affect lettings agents who fully manage properties which do not meet the new standards.
 Lettings agents and landlords will not be liable where any ‘unfitness’ in the property is caused by the tenants.

-Once a property has been confirmed as ‘fit for human habitation’ and there is nothing that is potentially dangerous to the health of people living there, a photograph based inventory check will be done before the tenant moves in.
-If a repair is required, the issue must be reported by the tenant, ideally in writing and with photos that are time and date stamped.
-Once the issue has been safely resolved, evidence of being ‘fit for human habitation’ will be confirmed.
-This will happen every time there is a repair needed on the property.
-There will also be a photograph based mid-term inspection and at the end of the tenancy, another photograph based inventory will take place.
+Once a property has been confirmed as ‘fit for human habitation’ and there is nothing that is potentially dangerous to the health of people living there, a photograph based inventory check should be done before the tenant moves in.
+If a repair is required, the issue should be reported by the tenant, ideally in writing and with photos that are time and date stamped.
+Once the issue has been safely resolved, evidence of being ‘fit for human habitation’ should be confirmed.
+This should happen every time there is a repair needed on the property.
+There should also be a photograph based mid-term inspection and at the end of the tenancy, another photograph based inventory should take place.

-Stephen Reade, Network Lettings Manager for Harrison Murray and The Nottingham says; “Our tenants are provided with an online reporting system allowing any issues to be reported 24 hours a day.
+Tim MacIntosh, our Network Estate Agency Support Manager for The Nottingham says; “Our tenants are provided with an online reporting system allowing any issues to be reported 24 hours a day.
 There is an option to upload photographs which give a clear trail should any problems arise.”